 Creativity and promotion lie in a delicate balance.

 I’ve heard many times that “we should spend 20% of time creating, and 80% of time promoting content” if we want enough people to see it.
-The marketer who supposedly originated this rule is not someone I hold in high regard, to put it politely.
+The marketer who supposedly originated this rule is not someone I hold in high regard.

 To me, “content” is not a means to achieve fame or fortune, but its own reward.